The IRS' Dirty Dozen: Tax Scams to Watch Out For

 Offer In Compromise Mills

-Offer in Compromise mills twist the IRS program into something it isn't, deceiving people who have little chance of completing the standards while demanding exorbitant fees, often in the hundreds of dollars.
+Offer in Compromise mills twists the IRS program into something it isn't, deceiving people who have little chance of completing the standards while demanding exorbitant fees, often in the hundreds of dollars.

 Promoters who claim to be able to get bigger offer settlements than others or who make deceptive claims that the IRS would accept an offer for a small percentage should be avoided.